obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 > ```
 > Mind the missing `./` in front of the file name.
 If your code is not working, try adjusting the import to `import MyPluginLogic from "./myplugin";`

-Having the business logic extracted, it's now possible to put `myplugin.ts` under test instead of `main.ts` and avoid mocking obsidian API.
+Having the business logic extracted, it's now possible to put `myplugin.ts` under test instead of `main.ts` and avoid mocking Obsidian API.

 5. Remove or comment out `__mocks__/obsidian.ts` to make sure the following works without any mocks.
 6. Replace the content of `example.spec.ts` with: